$0 South Dakota Foster Care Quick-Start Checklist

 How to complete it: Your licensing worker submits requests to each relevant state on your behalf.
 You provide documentation of your prior addresses.

-Why this matters: This is consistently the longest processing delay in South Dakota foster care licensing.
-Every state has its own response time — some return results within a week, others take two months or more.
-If you've lived in multiple states recently, expect this to be your timeline bottleneck.
+Why this matters: This is often the longest processing delay in South Dakota foster care licensing.
+Response times vary by state and can take weeks.
+If you've lived in multiple states recently, expect this to be a timeline bottleneck.

 Tip: Tell your licensing worker about all prior states the moment you start the application.
 Initiating these requests early — even before PRIDE training begins — is the most effective way to prevent delays.